 - Always scan all your documents starting from passport front-page, visa, ticket, bills and have a soft copy with you

 - Always carry passport and cash along with you.
-Do not leave in hotel room.
+Do not leave in the hotel room.

-- Never hand your passport to any unauthorised person except immigration officers at Airport
+- Never hand your passport to any unauthorized person except immigration officers at Airport

 - Do not exchange foreign currency from airport or nearby places or Thomas Cook.
-Always take it before hand from SBI or other banks or else you will lose a lot of money in exchange.
-(I got IGCAR advance money just few minutes before departure and exchanged at Chennai airport resulting in loss of nearly Rs.2000)
+Always take it beforehand from SBI or other banks or else you will lose a lot of money in exchange.
+(I got IGCAR advance money just a few minutes before departure and exchanged at Chennai airport resulting in loss of nearly Rs.2000)

 Keep all original bills of expenses met during the travel

 - Check the website and enquire with the Visa issuing authority like Embassy or VFS on which Visa you require – student or tourist, etc.